 Northern building firms have education grants worth thousands of pounds going begging, but are struggling to find any takers.
+Members of the Northern Counties Builders Federation have funding available for schools and colleges and for individual students but are getting a poor take-up, despite their best efforts.

 Graham Howard, boss of Cleveland building contractor RA Howard & Sons, took the offer to 12 education bodies in the region before he recently stepped down as president of the federation.
 Limit grant awards followed this drive, including £1,000 to Macmillan Academy in Middlesbrough to support academic understanding of construction and engineering.
 Through its design and technology department, the academy has been using the money to promote awareness of industrial teamwork, health and safety in the workplace, and environmental health of the planet.
 Staff and students were also able to work with a wider range of materials.